cwendorf/Sourcebook/Examples/worked-examples/onesample.md

 |---------|----:|------:|---------------:|----------------:|
 | Outcome |   8 | 4.000 |          3.117 |           1.102 |

-The following table of inferential statistics represents the key elements to be calculated.
+The following table of inferential statistics shows the key elements to be calculated.

 |         | t         |	df	  | p     | Mean Difference | Lower CI | Upper CI | Cohen's d |
 |---------|----------:|------:|------:|----------------:|---------:|---------:|----------:|